Do-It-Yourself Analytics: explore, harvest, visualize, and collaborate

 To compliment IBM's Mashup Center offerings, we have several emerging technology projects underway and ready for your evaluation:

-- jStart Modeler is cloud-based web application that enables line of business users to build, deploy, and run sophisticated data analytics applications.
+- jStart Beacon is cloud-based web application that enables line of business users to build, deploy, and run sophisticated data analytics applications.

 - Big Sheets is a Cloud Computing application that enables users to collect, analyze and visualize custom content.